engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/medium-scoped-tests.md

 ---
 title: Medium-scoped tests
-description: Medium-scoped tests are the second and penultimate layer of the testing pyramid.
+description: MSTs are the second and penultimate layer of Mike Cohn's testing pyramid.
 These verify correct and expected behavior between embedded systems and connected systems.
 ---

 # Medium-scoped tests